 • There are several non-vascular moles at once.

-According to the form of neoplasms are divided into several subgroups:
+Based on their form, neoplasms are divided into several subgroups:

 • flat surface;